Have questions or want to report an issue? Email radar@bostonartreview.com

 Renaissance, Race, and Representation in the Harmon and Harriet Kelley Collection of African American Art

 In 1987, Dr. Harmon Kelley (1945-2023) and his wife, Harriet, visited the “Hidden Heritage: Afro-American Art, 1800-1950” exhibition curated by renowned artist and art historian David Driskell (1931-2020).
 This transformative encounter led to a life-long quest to collect and share the rich traditions of African American visual art.
-The Harmon and Harriet Kelley Collection of African American Art, organized by Landau Traveling Exhibitions, has been presented widely over the last decade including most recently at the Fresno Art Museum and the Bob Bullock Texas State History Museum.
+The Harmon and Harriet Kelley Collection, organized by Landau Traveling Exhibitions, has been presented widely over the last decade including most recently at the Fresno Art Museum and the Bob Bullock Texas State History Museum.